-Evidence of burrowing animals was observed near the toe of the south exterior slopes of Ash Landfill No. 4 (likely badger holes).
+Evidence of burrowing animals were observed at several locations around the perimeter of Ash Landfill Nos.
+3 and 4.
+One area with a notable increase in animal activity is the north exterior slope of Ash Landfill No. 3.
 NPPD inspects the embankments weekly, and signs of burrowing animals are documented.
 Animal burrows on the embankment slopes should continue to be addressed and repaired, as necessary.
 Animal burrowing did not pose a threat to the structural stability of the facility at the time of the annual inspection.